 - While 39% of respondents indicate that adoption of fintech is a high priority for their companies, a third of the companies (29%) are reinvesting only 10% or less of their profits into fintech development, pointing to a gap between awareness and actual resources dedicated to fintech development.

 “Our global survey confirms that while the fintech sector continues to grow steadily, much disruption is still to come,” said Scott Joachim, who co-chairs Goodwin’s Fintech practice with Amber Dolman.
 “As digital transformation of financial markets accelerates at breakneck speeds, fintech presents — in equal measure — significant opportunities and challenges for both investors and innovators around the world.
 Goodwin’s inaugural global fintech survey sheds light on some of the most pressing issues facing this vibrant sector at the intersection of capital and innovation.”

-Register for the webinar taking place on Wednesday, September 16, from 12pm to 1pm EDT.
+The webinar will be taking place on Wednesday, September 16, from 12pm to 1pm EDT.
 During the webinar, Joachim and Dolman will unpack the survey results and emerging trends with Rich Lee, Managing Director and Head of Global Investments at Bank of America; Rob Frohwein, CEO of Kabbage, which recently entered into an acquisition agreement with American Express; and Cale Coons, Vice President of Enterprise Compliance and Risk at Freedom Financial Network.

 Goodwin’s Fintech practice advises more than 40% of the Forbes Fintech 50 companies.
 With nearly 200 lawyers around the world, the practice works with financial institutions, strategic investors, and cutting-edge technology companies on transactional, regulatory, and litigation matters.
 Learn more about the practice on Goodwin’s Fintech minisite.